-The effect is that if the value of an unbounded string is written to a stream, then the representation of the item in the stream is in the same format used for Standard.String, and this same representation is expected when a value of this type is read from the stream.
+The effect is that if the value of an unbounded string is written to a stream, then the representation of the item in the stream is in the same format that would be used for Standard.String'Output, and this same representation is expected when a value of this type is read from the stream.
+Note that the value written always includes the bounds, even for Unbounded_String'Write, since Unbounded_String is not an array type.